ISA vs SIPP Calculator

 What about the employer pension match?

 I earn between £100k and £125,140.
-What should I do?
+What does the maths look like?

 Can I contribute to both an ISA and a SIPP in the same year?